 The Fosters’ Elliot Fletcher on Aaron’s Emotional Episode https://t.co/708BQUJLM3— Sarah Greenfield (@sarahgreenfld) February 7, 2018

 5. Euphoria (HBO)

 Drugs, addiction, self-harm, mental health, sexual identities, sex work, gender - this show is both raw and inclusive.
 Folks who are triggered by any of the above will likely want to stay away, however, we had to include this show on our list.
 Euphoria tells the story of Rue, a young addict in recovery, and her newfound friendship with Jules, a trans teenager who shares much in common with the troubled Rue.
 The portrayal of Jules by trans model Hunter Schafer is a fantastic piece of acting.
 Plus we appreciate how Jules' trans-status is acknowledged - and at times even announced - but in a way that clearly lets the viewer know this is only one part of Jules' identity.
-The result is that Jules is a much more developed character whose life is clearly informed by her trans-experience, but without the portrayal feeling one-note or tokenizing.
+The result is that Jules is a fully developed character whose life is clearly informed by her trans-experience, but without the portrayal feeling one-note or tokenizing.